jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **Book III—Bumblebee Economics:** Once we combine technological self-awareness with ideology-free tool selection, we can create an economy as adaptive as life itself.
 Nature shows us the way.
 Her diverse biological species create collaborative ecosystems through simple rules of interaction.
 Bumblebee Economics applies this wisdom to our technological world.
 While we already develop some open and interoperable technologies like USB and Bluetooth, we need an economic philosophy that accelerates their use to create a freely evolving technological ecosystem.

-The goal is Apple's ecosystem applied to our economy; medical records flowing seamlessly between doctor's office, pharmacy, and your phone—not through centralized control, but through independent yet standardized programs that are free to change.
+The goal is Apple's ecosystem applied to our economy; medical records flowing seamlessly between doctor's office, pharmacy, and your phone—not through centralized control, but through independent yet standardized programs each free evolve independently.
 Like bees and flowers co-evolving, this framework enables technologies to evolve, and their users to thrive, through effortless interactions with one another.
+Thereby the era of mass-production evolves to the era of mass-collaboration.

 `Understand yourself → Learn to use different tools → Work effectively with others`